-Click here for the current menu starting on 25th April 2022.
+Click here for the current Autumn/ Winter Menu that started on 14th November 2022.

 We are grateful to all those parents and children of all ages who continue to take up school meals because only with their support can this arrangement continue to be funded.

 As you might expect, all the dishes produced by Edwards and Ward Meals Service meet the Government's Nutritional Standards and are analysed using the 'SAFFRON Nutritional Analysis System'.
 Details of the recommended portion sizes are here and Edwards and Ward stick to these.

 The Edwards and Ward menus have been compiled to offer children an imaginative range of interesting dishes.

 - Quorn - a quality, purely vegetarian alternative source of protein to meat is used in our menus.